 The organisation of the MSc is based on four taught modules with nine full days of teaching for each module.
-These will be divided into three-day blocks, usually Thursday/Friday/Saturday.
+These will be divided into three-day residential blocks at King's College London's Strand campus, usually Thursday/Friday/Saturday.

-There are two or three additional occasions each year which may require students' attendance in London, for example formal enrolment at the start of the programme, revision exercises and examinations and dissertation planning or supervision.
+There are two or three additional occasions each year which may require students' attendance in London, for example formal enrolment at the start of the programme, revision exercises and examinations, dissertation planning or supervision, and teaching related to the Construction Law in Practice module.